WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-<aside class="warning"><strong>Note:</strong> The <code>url</code> in the response is the URL you will use to access the board you create!
-It is not returned at the end of the upload flow, rather right now when you create the empty board.</aside>
+<aside class="warning">**Note**: The `url` in the response is the URL you will use to access the board you created.
+It is not returned at the end of the upload flow, rather only right now when you create the (empty) board.</aside>

+Later you'll want to interact with your board.
+Add files and links to it.
+In order to do that, make sure to note the value of the `id` property.

 ## Add links to a board

+A board can hold files *and* URLs.
+Lets have a look at how you can add URLs to your board.
+For that you need the `id` of the board you created earlier, unless your SDK will handle that for you.

-Once a board has been created you can add links like so:
+Once a board has been created you can add links like below:

 ```shell
 curl -i -X POST "https://dev.wetransfer.com/v2/boards/{board_id}/links" \